 iMCA: intelligent Monitoring Control and Automation.

-4) DOWNLOADABLE SOFTWARE: iMCA Application Modules.
-Only sufficiently skilled personnel will be able to create an iMCA controller with just the iMCA application modules.
+4) DOWNLOADABLE SOFTWARE: Downloadable or distributable but not pre-configured iMCA Server Modules.
+Only sufficiently skilled personnel will be able setup an iMCA Controller with just the iMCA Server Modules.
 Usually offered to established system integrators with proper IT skills.

 Switching/Sensing Units (or controllers) typically come in three "flavours":